KevinCF5/infinite-scroll/README.md

 ### Features

 - **Display images**: photos fetched from a API.
 - **Image links**: clicking on the photo will direct the user to the photo's website link.
-There the user can see the photos details and also download it.
+There, the user can see the photos details and also download it.
 - **Infinite scroll functionality**: As the user scrolls near the bottom of the page, a network request will be made to load more images before reaching the bottom.
-- **Responsive layout**: it is mobile responsive.
+- **Responsive layout**: it is mobile responsive, so that way the user can use it on the mobile phone.

 ### Technologies